 - No annual fees.
 There are no upfront fees to pay on your Laybuy account.

 - Interest-free.
-Laybuy only offers one payment plan but you won’t have to pay any interest and will be able to spread the cost over six weeks with equal payments.
+Laybuy only offers 1 payment plan, but you won’t have to pay any interest and will be able to spread the cost over 6 weeks with equal payments.

 - Easy-to-use app.
 You’ll be able to view and manage your payments using the handy app.

 - Automatic payments.
-Laybuy will automatically take all your further payments from your bank account at two-week intervals.
+Laybuy will automatically take all your further payments from your bank account at weekly intervals.

 - Orders shipped straight away.
 Laybuy pays the retailer upfront so that your order is shipped as soon as you pay the first instalment.

 - Repay early.
-You’ll be able to overpay in advance of the six weeks if you so choose.
-And it won’t cost you a penny more.
+You’ll be able to overpay in advance of the 6 weeks if you so choose, and it won’t cost you a penny more.